steheinz/gurobi-sphinxtheme/README.md

 html_favicon = "https://www.gurobi.com/favicon.ico"
 ```

-We also have a `dev` branch for development which should only be used
+We also have a `dev` branch for development which should only be used by
-private documentation branch to allow reviewing the theme changes.
+private documentation branches to allow us to review theme changes.

 ## Styling